maryan-axmed/python_snake_game/README.md

-#Python Snake Game
+# Python Snake Game

-Making a dummy verison of the snake game# python_snake_game
+Making a dummy version of the snake game.